xiangshao/xiangshao.github.io/_pages/publications.md

 [Prescription Switching under China's Volume-Based Procurement Program](https://papers.ssrn.com/abstract=5330720) (with Hang Wu, Mengna Luan and Hai Lin)

 # Publication
+   Bank competition and formation of zombie firms: Evidence from banking deregulation in China. **Journal of Banking & Finance**.
+2025. (with Xuchao Li, Guangjun Shen, and Jingxian Zou)

    The Risk of Implicit Guarantees: Evidence from Shadow Banks in China **Review of Finance**.
 2023. (with Ji Huang & Zongbo Huang)

    How Local Leaders Matter: Inter-Provincial Leadership Transfers and Land Transactions in China. **Journal of Comparative Economics**.
 2022. (with Yue Li, Zhigang Tao & Hongjie Yuan)